AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

-We do observe violations on the ``Vops`` generic body, fully covered without :option:`-S instance`.
+We do observe violations on the ``Vops`` generic body, fully covered without :cmd-option:`-S instance`.
 This is the outcome of an analysis conducted on the two generic instances separately, each designated by a ``(from <instantiation source location>)`` indication.

 |gcv| needs to see the coverage obligations correponding to each instance in
 this mode.
-This is achieved transparently by the use of a project file in the example command lines we quoted and needs particular care when the Library Information files are provided manually with :option:`--scos` instead.
+This is achieved transparently by the use of a project file in the example command lines we quoted and needs particular care when the Library Information files are provided manually with :cmd-option:`--scos` instead.

-Indeed, even if we aim at getting coverage results for the ``vops.adb`` source, passing :option:`--scos=vops.ali` alone isn't enough when per instance separate analysis is desired.
+Indeed, even if we aim at getting coverage results for the ``vops.adb`` source, passing :cmd-option:`--scos=vops.ali` alone isn't enough when per instance separate analysis is desired.
 Separate coverage analysis for the instances entails coverage obligations for the instances, and this requires the units where the instantiations occur to be declared of interest as well.
-In our example, this means passing :option:`--scos=v5.ali` and :option:`--scos=v8.ali` in addition.
+In our example, this means passing :cmd-option:`--scos=v5.ali` and :cmd-option:`--scos=v8.ali` in addition.

 Separation by instance relies on specific compiler support available in the GNAT Pro toolchain since the 7.2 release.
 For older toolchains, another mode